webcamoid/webcamoid/README.md

 * Manages multiple webcams.
 * Play/Stop capture, this saves resources while the plasmoid is not in use.
 * Written in Python.
-* Requires GStreamer to capture images from the webcam.
+* Uses GStreamer as capture engine.
 * Custom controls for each webcam.
 * Popup applet support (you can embed Webcamoid in the panel).
 * Add funny effects to the webcam (requires GStreamer plugins).